Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.2/components/carousel.md

 ### With controls

-Adding in the previous and next controls:
+Adding in the previous, next control and a pause/play button:

 {% capture example %}
 <div id="carouselExampleControls" class="carousel slide" data-ride="carousel">